 Arwa Shafi, New Ventures Associate, KAUST Entrepreneurship Center

 As part of the KAUST management team, Nawaf brings a wealth of experience in empowering many of KAUST’s development initiatives, in addition to his role with KAUST’s Entrepreneurship Center.
 He achieves this through structuring key relationships with business community at large.
 He is involved in KAUST’s ambitious start-up accelerator programs TAQADAM and Takamol 9/10ths.

 With over 15 years of exceptional track record in both public and private sectors, he has been involved in driving business excellence, spearheading planned initiatives, as well as top-tier relationship management across diverse sectors.

 Nawaf has had several leadership roles after starting his career in investment banking, managing several key portfolios valued over 1.5bil SAR as well as managing key investor relationships.
 He later joined the Saudi General Investment Authority (SAGIA) and was one of the founding members in the development of Economic Cities Authority.

 He later joined General Electric (GE) heading and managing their indirect offset program for Saudi, UAE and Bahrain, with a strategic focus and aim to invest tech transfer and knowledge based industries.
 Combining his core competencies and entrepreneurial drive he has also founded various start-ups in areas of technology, real estate, franchising, food and hospitality.
 His last start up was Beemkan, a crowd-funding platform for creative industries in the GCC.

 The 2018 cohort is currently in session.
-Applications for the 2019 cohort will open in October 2018.
+Applications for the 2019 cohort will open in Fall 2018.

 The competition is only open to current students, postdocs, staff, researchers and faculty from Saudi Arabian universities.